?>

 Military Airport DisclosureSome states like Arizona and Virginia require sellers to disclose the presence of nearby Military airports.
 This is to make the buyers aware if the property falls in the high noise contour or if it is susceptible to accidents.

-What Is Caveat Emptor In Real Estate?
+What Is Caveat Emptor in Real Estate?

 Some of the states have a “Caveat Emptor Rule”, a neo-Latin phrase that also means “let the buyer beware”.
 The rule states that it is the buyer’s responsibility to find out if there are major or minor defects with the property.